jenkinsci/couchdb-statistics-plugin/README.md

 ====

  * Need to implement form validation for the config pages
- * Capture extra information, timestamp, triggered by, build node...
+ * Capture extra information e.g. triggered by, build node...
  * Move plugin hosting to jenkins-ci.org
  * Create 'proper' release for plugin